someparty/someparty/source/about.html.markdown

 layout: page
 ---

-Some Party is an online Canadian music publication written and curated by Adam White and based in Niagara Falls, Ontario.
-This incarnation of the project will take the form of a weekly newsletter, prepared and delivered every Sunday evening on the web and through email.
+Some Party is a newsletter discussing Canadian music, written and curated by Adam White and based in Niagara Falls, Ontario.
+The newsletter is written and delivered every Sunday evening on the web and through email.

 Back in 2011 and 2012 a nacent version of this project emerged as short lived [podcast](https://itunes.apple.com/ca/podcast/some-party-punknews.org-ontario/id488545346?mt=2).
-It may be that again one day.
+It may be that again some day.

 You can find me on Twitter at [@adamwhite](https://twitter.com/adamwhite) or email [adam@someparty.ca](mailto:adam@someparty.ca).